Directed by: Chad Stahelski || Produced by: Basil Iwanyk, Erica Lee

-John Wick 2 lacks the singular emotional buildup of the original’s straightforward revenge tale, but to its credit, weaves an even more emotionally engaging tale against an even deeper canvass of underworld assassins, global organized crime, and a luscious color palette of cool hues, neon lights, and classical architecture.
+John Wick 2 lacks the singular emotional buildup of the original’s straightforward revenge tale, but to its credit, weaves an engaging tale against an even deeper canvass of underworld assassins, global organized crime, and a luscious color palette of cool hues, neon lights, and classical architecture.
 Like its predecessor, JW2‘s premise, diegesis, and narrative structure are akin to dropping an action movie protagonist into a crime drama, much like how Predator (1987) and Predator 2 (1990) played like science-fiction horror films with action and cop drama characters, respectively.

 To those of you unfamiliar with the first John Wick (see it right away!), much of the sequel’s charm relies on Derek Kolstad’s brilliant world-building and extensive off-camera diegesis.
 A franchise like Star Wars or a television series like Game of Thrones (2011-2019) are famous for creating original, lived-in worlds with depth and history to them, an exotic landscape that feels mysterious with regards to its origins yet relatable enough through its tangible realism.
 No hyperbole is necessary when I say John Wick’s universe of clandestine assassin organizations and intelligent, dare I say “classy” organized crime protocol, is comparable to the likes of those pop culture milestones.
 John Wick’s very genre limits its broader appeal, but its diegesis is no less impressive or personable.
 JW2‘s solid casting, reliable performances, memorable set-designs, and terrific wardrobe lend charisma and deadpan comedy to this devious world of professional murderers.